What is Authorised Capital of a Company?

 Also Read: Minimum paid up capital for private company

-Reserve Capital
+Reserve capital

 Reserve Capital is a portion of a company’s capital that the company can call only during dissolution.
 A private limited company may decide, by a special resolution, to call up any part of its share capital during dissolution.
 This type of capital is the reserve capital.

-Example of types of share capital
+Example of authorised share capital

 Can issued capital exceed authorised capital?